Cong Ji

 “Have you thought that, if you don’t apply for conservatory, not pursuing the piano as your major, then the piano can only be your HOBBY.”

-This words really lit me up, I have begun my piano playing since I was four.
+These words lit me up, I began my piano playing when I was four.
 My heart leads me that I don’t want the piano becomes just a hobby.
 Maybe it's ok for others to play the piano as a hobby, an entertainment, but not for me.
 I found my real passion and love, for the piano, music, and arts.
-I decided to apply for conservatory as my undergraduate major and study abroad in the future.
-I did get into the first grade with honor at the Piano Audition in Tsing'hua University, and I ranked no. 2 in Nankai University’s audition.
+I decided to apply for a conservatory as my undergraduate major and study abroad in the future.
+I did get into the first grade with honors at the Piano Audition in Tsing'hua University, and I ranked no. 2 in Nankai University’s audition.

 Do what I love, Love what I do.